 The Five Elements

 In Chinese medicine, the theory of the Five Elements sees the world in dynamic states or phases of constant change.
 Classical Five-Element Acupuncture uses the laws of nature to bring the body, mind and spirit into balance and harmony.
 The five elements are: Fire, Earth, Metal, Water and Wood.
+While there are different styles of five-element acupuncture, Worsely Five-Element stands apart in its effectiveness at treating the whole person on all levels: Body/Mind/Spirit.

 Each of the five elements are associated with 12 meridians which correspond to ten organs and two functions in the body.
 Earth corresponds to the stomach and spleen, Metal to the colon and lungs, Fire to the heart, small intestine (and two functions, circulation/sex (heart protector) and triple heater (temperature regulator), Water to the bladder and kidneys, Wood to the gallbladder and liver.
 Each organ has a specific season that can weaken it or strengthen it.
 When something in the body, mind or spirit is out of balance, it is more susceptible to illness as the seasons change.